AWS Architect Certification Training

 Pallawi Priya, Senior Specialist from Bihar

 “I come from a small town in Bihar where there aren’t many career opportunities for technology professionals.
-Learning and education has literally given me the bridge to a better life filled with career fulfillment, financial security and personal freedom.
-Today, I am excelling in a Linux Infrastructure role which is typically a male dominated job role.
+Learning and education have literally given me the bridge to a better life filled with career fulfilment, financial security and personal freedom.
+Today, I am excelling in a Linux Infrastructure role which is typically a male-dominated job role.
 Being one of the only two girls in the team, I feel like I am no less than anyone and capable enough to do justice to my job.
 This kind of confidence would have been unthinkable if I did not have the right education.
 Coming from a town which is orthodox in its views on gender roles, education has freed me from such boundaries and given me the means and the confidence to step out on my own and achieve what I want in life.
 I had a career break of three years after getting married but when the marriage didn’t work, I didn’t let that hamper my career.
 I got back on my feet, studied and started working again.
 I have realized that I don’t have to depend on anyone or marry for financial security as long as I have the skills.
 Today, even my parents trust me to make the right decision and are happy with what I am doing.
 Education has freed me.
-If I were to take back one learning to my hometown after living outside it would be the the open mindedness found in a city.
-Everyone is free to restart their lives and live they way they like in a city irrespective of background, and adopting this would make a difference.”
+If I were to take back one learning to my hometown after living outside it would be the open-mindedness found in a city.
+Everyone is free to restart their lives and live the way they like in a city irrespective of background, and adopting this would make a difference.”

 “I have lived most of my life in Chandigarh.
 Although it’s a great city to live in, my life was very sheltered.
 I moved to Bangalore so I can live and wok in the IT hub of India.
 This has not only helped me in my career but also given me the opportunity to find my independence.
-Here, my salary is my own and I have learnt how to be self reliant.
-Another eye opener for me was social media.
-I was afraid of even posting on social media when I was back home in Chandigarh but here I am at ease and that has also led me to work in new age media.
+Here, my salary is my own and I have learnt how to be self-reliant.
+Another eye-opener for me was social media.
+I was afraid of even posting on social media when I was back home in Chandigarh but here I am at ease and that has also led me to work in new-age media.
 Learning has been multi-faceted here in Bangalore and if I were to take back one thing that would be how to mingle and communicate with people of all regions and backgrounds.”

 Ankit Koushik, Affiliate Marketing Manager from Chattisgarh

 Learning did not come easy for me.
 My school in Surajpur district of Chattisgarh did not even have teachers when I was preparing for my pre-university 10 years ago.
 I was one among the six students who took mathematics in that school.
 My sister, a gold medalist, was actually the savior who coached me in Physics and Chemistry and prepped me for AIEEE.
 My learning journey and the accompanying freedom came to me after I finished my engineering.
 Initially, I took up a job in a Tata company in Electrical which I majored in my engineering.
 The salary was a paltry 3500 rupees and didn’t come with much experience either.
 That’s when I really took my fate into my hand and took the boldest decision I have ever taken.
-I resigned, took an internet connection and for the next 6 months I taught myself digital marketing, analytics and affiliate marketing through courses, online material and what not.
+I resigned, took an internet connection and for the next 6 months, I taught myself digital marketing, analytics and affiliate marketing through courses, online material and whatnot.
 That led to a stint in a popular online coupon site and then to an edtech company.
-Today, I am standing on my own two feet, financially independent and self reliant all because of that gutsy move to embark on a self learning expedition so yes learning has truly given me the freedom to be who I want to be to say the least.
+Today, I am standing on my own two feet, financially independent and self-reliant all because of that gutsy move to embark on a self-learning expedition so yes learning has truly given me the freedom to be who I want to be, to say the least.

 If I were to take back one learning back to my hometown it would be that there’s a new chapter f knowledge always available if you are open to it.
 I have learnt so much in Delhi and especially Bangalore where every conversation is a quest for knowledge.